Filter by category:

 Our pets can be very curious whenever something ‘new’ comes into the environment and that includes the annual Christmas tree.
 Puppies and kittens can be especially interested in the glass baubles, trinkets and treats placed on a tree, or snow globes adorning our countertops or tables, so do supervise your animals when they are in the same room or area as your tree and decorations.

 If you can’t supervise your pet or they find it too hard to resist the temptations of the tree and presents that lie underneath, then limit their access to this area completely.
 Instead, create a cosy ‘chill out’ zone for your pet away from busy areas of the house.
-You can do this by popping tasty treats in their bed or use food puzzle/chew toys to occupy them, spending time in this area with them to help them settle and even give them a little massage or stroke if they enjoy this whilst they rest in this area.
+You can do this by popping tasty treats in their bed or use food puzzle/chew toys such as lickee mats, Toppls, snuffle mats, Kongs and so on to occupy them, spending time in this area with them to help them settle and even give them a little massage or stroke if they enjoy this whilst they rest in this area.
 Always ensure your pet has ready access to water in their chill out zone, and for cats – a litter tray should also be provided too.

 There is nothing better than a kiss under the mistletoe, but make sure your pet does not eat any.
 Mistletoe and holly berries are very poisonous, if eaten these can cause cardiac problems such as low heart rate and low blood pressure.
 Poinsettias are a favourite plant to spruce up your home at this festive time but ingesting a small amount can cause gastritis.